data-apis/array-api/spec/API_specification/elementwise_functions.md

 (function-logical_and)=
 ### logical_and(x1, x2, /)

 Computes the logical AND for each element `x1_i` of the input array `x1` with the respective element `x2_i` of the input array `x2`.
-Zeros should be considered the equivalent of `False`, while non-zeros should be considered the equivalent of `True`.
+Zeros are considered the equivalent of `False`, while non-zeros are considered the equivalent of `True`.

 #### Parameters